polywrap/documentation/docs/guides/create-as-wrapper/project-setup.md

 - `nvm install && nvm use`
 - `yarn`

 The Polywrap CLI is now installed locally in your project's directory.
-We'll use this local installation as we advance by running `npx w3`.
+We'll use this local installation by running `npx w3` as we advance.

 We recommend not installing the `@web3api/cli` package globally to avoid future version conflicts and maximize reproducibility for the other developers.